zzhangjii/learning-library/enterprise-manageability-library/management_cloud/log_analytics_of_databases.md

 **Duration**: 10 mins.

-2.1 Click on Log Analytics from the home screen Let us log into Oracle Management Cloud.
+Click on Log Analytics from the home screen Let us log into Oracle Management Cloud.
 Here we can see all the different integrated services on Oracle Management Cloud.
 We’re going to start with Log Analytics

 ![](media/6984e5874b7813878335a77141ed09ed.png)

-2.2 Filter to only “Order App” application that we were troubleshooting.
-Click on Global Content bar and select “Order Application GC”
+1. Type in the Global Content bar type Order App to get to the application  we  want to troubleshoot.
+Click on Global Content bar and **Select** Order Application GC

 ![](media/cd8dab3a724bde35e969034c2e2c9b2b.png)

+2. **Click** on the topology icon on far left top. **Click** on the timeline field top right, then custom then adjust date to: Feb 7th 12 am – Feb 8th 12 pm then **Click** apply.
+Under timeline field, **Click** medium to change topology map size.
+This time we start from
+Application topology to see if we can quickly find any possible root cause.

+    The
-2.3 Click on the topology icon on far left top.
-This time we start from Application topology to see if we can quickly find any possible root cause.
-The application topology helps us to understand how different entities are connected and we can easily filter down to data for a specific entities or entity associations by just clicking on them. **Note**: Make sure you have selected Feb
+application topology helps us to understand how different entities are connected and we can easily filter down to data for a specific entities or entity associations by just clicking on them. **Note**: Make sure you have selected Feb